naman/SmarTopi/README.md

 # SmarTopi
-Code for IoT project - a smart cap for the visually impaired helping them recognize objects
+A proof of concept smart cap for the visually impaired helping them recognize objects.
+Used a GoPro camera attached to Raspberry Pi with on-device tensorflow learning and object speech recognition using Mycroft AI.

 Installation